JattMones/assistMe/readME.md

 or on [github](https://github.com/JattMones/assistMe).

 ## Help
-For additional help, view the [helpPage readME](https://github.com/JattMones/assistMe/blob/master/help/readME.md).
+For additional help, view the [help page readME](https://github.com/JattMones/assistMe/blob/master/help/readME.md).

 ## Future Work
 Currently, the "Smart Macros" feature in our program does